-Port Hardy is the largest community on Vancouver Island North.
-It is the northernmost point of the Island Highway (aka Hwy 19), site of the regional airport and the starting point for the BC Ferries Inside Passage route to Prince Rupert, an epic ocean journey along the Discovery Coast Passage to the mid and north coast and the Queen Charlotte Islands/Haida Gwaii.
+It is the northernmost point of the Island Highway (Hwy 19), site of the regional airport and the starting point for the BC Ferries Inside Passage route to Prince Rupert, an epic ocean journey along the Discovery Coast Passage to the mid and north coast and Haida Gwaii.

 Closer to town, play the Island’s northernmost golf course, rev up your motor at the stock car races, picnic at nearby Storey’s Beach or spot bald eagles feasting on salmon along the riverside Quatse Loop Trail.
 Shop for art, books and local crafts on Market Street.
 Check out colourful murals painted on downtown buildings.
 Snap pictures of the chainsaw art at Carrot Park.
-And be sure to drop into the Port Hardy Museum & Archives, which houses 8,000 year-old native artefacts and a recreation of a Danish settler’s cottage.
+And be sure to drop into the Port Hardy Museum & Archives, which houses 8,000 year-old Indigenous artifacts local to the area, and a robust gift shop.

 Another must visit: The brand new interpretive gallery at the Quatse River Salmon Stewardship Centre (open mid-May to the end of September).
 Experience fun-filled habitat displays and educational tours within steps of a salmon spawning river and hatchery.
 At Fort Rupert, the site of a former Hudson’s Bay Company fort, see carvers at work in a First Nations gallery.
 The staff at the Visitor Centre, open year-round in the heart of town, are happy to assist visitors with more information on local attractions and activities.
 Make your choice from a diverse slate of accommodations ranging from hotels to B&Bs to campgrounds that are a short walk from downtown.